 If you have a list of places you need to visit before you die and Ecuador isn’t on it -- you better sit down and prioritize.
-Because we know you’re always up for a good time, we went ahead and spoke to some Quito locals to make sure you have an amazing time.
+Because we know you’re always up for a good time, we went ahead and spoke to some Quito locals to make sure you have an

 We used their insight and rounded up the coolest places you need to visit while you’re in town to give you the best possible experience as an American abroad.
 Get ready to sample cuisine like fresh ceviche and comforting stews, hike trails up active volcanoes, and party with locals and tourists alike.
 You’ll be warmly welcomed.

 It’s all about the Mariscal district for the best partying in Quito, and more specifically, Plaza Foch.
 From wine bars to salsatecas, pub crawls to live jazz, the nightlife in the Mariscal district is varied and wild, and hey, who knows, you might even pick up some Spanish while chatting up the bartender.

 Cafe Mosaico may seem a bit touristy at first, but this is the place where locals will treat their friend to dinner for their birthday, or just kick back with a few drinks on the patio while the live band brings the vibes home.
 The view of the city against the mountain range is a big selling point, but so is the hot canelazo, a drink made of aguardiente (and that's made of sugar cane), fruit juice, and cloves, which goes down just right on a chilly night.
 People generalize a lot about Americans, but this one's pretty true: we love drinking outside.

 Cafelibro is admittedly a pretty chi-chi artsy haunt inspired by the bohemian lifestyle and is loved for its tango, salsa, and jazz dance sessions and lessons.
 They have a solid cocktail selection, and you can pull up a chair and play chess while listening to live music and sipping on your drink of choice.